Choosing the Keyword Strategy for Insurance Terms

 A digital marketing plan starts with determining what search terms are likely to be used by your ideal prospects.
+Insurance sales generate trillions of dollars in collective revenue, and as a result, the most common search terms are highly competitive.
 Your keywords will determine how you execute your strategy, so how do you select your keywords?

 Two primary keyword strategies

 There are two theories here and the methods and tools we use for insurance agencies will work for either of these…or ultimately, you can pursue both strategies- but assuming your time and resources are not unlimited, you might want to pick just one to start with.
 Let me explain both of the strategies and you’ll see what I mean…

 The first strategy for insurance agency marketing is SEO geared toward “Long-tail” insurance keywords.
 That is the technical term used to describe more specific phrases.
 There are good arguments for insurance agents marketing to specific niches, especially online.
 An example of some long tail insurance related keywords would be “low rates for pickup trucks”…or “best coverage for electric cars” (instead of “car insurance”)

 There are some clear advantages to a long tail keyword strategy for insurance agencies.
 One advantage is that there tends to be less competition for these specific phrases, which means it is easier to rank higher with less time and effort.
 Long tail keywords can do well in the rankings- even if the whole site doesn’t have a huge amount of domain authority or traffic.

 Another advantage of marketing to niches is better content.
 Part of SEO is making sure the landing page matches the search.
 This is easy to do with long tail keywords because they are so specific.
 If they are searching for “best coverage for electric cars, and you have a page about electric cars, the specific content is likely to resonate more than a generic “car insurance” page.